Fantom-Factory/afIoc/readme.md

 }
 ```

 Contribution methods are static methods annotated with `@Contribute`.
-They may be of any scope and be called anything (although by convention they have a `contributeXXX()` prefix.
+They may be of any scope and be called anything; although by convention they have a `contributeXXX()` prefix.
 The `serviceType` facet parameter tells IoC which service the method contributes to.
 Each contribution method may add as many items to the list as it likes.

 Note that any *any* module may define contribution methods for *any* service.
+Because the modules may be spread out in multiple pods, this is known as *distributed configuration*.

 The `Configuration` object is write only.
+Only when all the contribution methods have been called, is the full list of configuration data known.
 Because contribution methods may be called in any order, being able to *read* contributions would only give partial data.
-Only when the service is constructed is the full set of configuration known.
+Becasuse partial data can be misleading it is deemed better not to give any at all.

-If were to build the `Penguins` service via a builder method then the method's first parameter (if it is a List or a Map) is taken to be service configuration and injected appropriately:
+If the `Penguins` service were to built via a builder method then the method's first parameter (if it is a List or a Map) is taken to be service configuration and injected appropriately:

 ```
 using afIoc